 8. The Day Of The Black Sun, Part 2: The Eclipse – 9.4

 It begins with Aang and Zuko talking to one another as they approach the Day of the Black Sun.
-Zuko explains to them about his plan for taking down Ozai and how it could go wrong, but what he doesn’t know is that a traitor has been feeding information back to Ozai about everything that’s going on.
+Zuko explains to them his plan for taking down Ozai.
+How it could go wrong, but what he doesn’t know is that a traitor has been feeding information back to Ozai.

 Part 2 of The Day Of The Black Sun follows Team Avatar as they make their way to a volcano in a last-ditch effort to stop the eclipse.

 In Part 2, Azula unexpectedly appears and captures Team Avatar.
-She’s been waiting for them since the eclipse started, and she’s been torturing them for information about Aang.
-In order to break free from her grasp, Team Avatar has to use every skill they have as well as some new skills they’ve learned over the past three years.
+She’s been waiting for them since the eclipse started.
+She’s been torturing them for information about Aang.
+In order to break free from her grasp, Team Avatar has to use every skill they have.
+As well as some new skills they’ve learned over the past three years.

 In Avatar The Last Airbender, the Day Of The Black Sun is a pivotal moment for the Water Tribe.
-It was the third episode of Season One and it saw Aang defeat Ozai and end the Fire Nation’s oppression over the Water Tribe.
+It was the third episode of Season One and it saw Aang defeat Ozai.
+Ending the Fire Nation’s oppression over the Water Tribe.

 The Eclipse – 9.4 best avatar episodes is a compilation video where fans can watch all nine best avatar episodes in order with commentary from staff members who worked on them.